joostdecock/site/nuxt/content/en/docs/patterns/theodore/index.md

 ## What you need

-To make Theodoredore, you will need the following:
+To make Theodore, you will need the following:

  - Basic sewing supplies
  - About 2 meter of a suitable fabric ([see Fabric options](#fabric-options))
  - About a meter of lining fabric
- - Fusable interfacing for back pockets and waistband
+ - Fusible interfacing for back pockets and waistband
  - A zipper, button and hook for the fly

 ## Fabric options